 Not only is this expensive insurance-wise (in terms of both payouts and rising premiums), but there are huge and costly knock-on effects to having vehicles and drivers off the road.
 Drivers’ reputations are also damaged unfairly – potentially damaging their careers and putting livelihoods at risk.

+One of the main reasons our customers give for using vehicle cameras is the rise in false claims.
+Time and time again we hear reports of drivers being exonerated because of camera footage which proves they were not at fault.
 Many insurers and industry bodies now recommend cameras in all HGVs.
-But, while dashcams are a start, they’re limited in scope and effectiveness and we recommend a proper connected smart camera solution.
+Whilst dashcams are a start, they’re limited in scope and effectiveness and we recommend a connected smart camera solution.

 The CameraMatics Driver App takes drivers through every step of accident and incident reporting, ensuring all key information is recorded and no fault is admitted.

-It’s not all about lorries; vans and taxis are also regular victims of crash for cash scams, impacting livelihoods.
-CameraMatics has a range of solutions to protect all vehicles – and drivers.
+It’s not all about lorries, vans and taxis are also regular victims of these scams, impacting livelihoods.
+CameraMatics has a range of solutions to protect these vehicles – and their drivers – too.

 Simple changes to your driving will help to minimise your risk of falling victim to crash for cash in the first place.
 Being aware matters too – if you are involved in a collision be vigilant to the fact the other driver may not be legitimate.
 Protecting yourself with technology is also extremely sensible – and much more affordable than you may imagine.